emberjs/website/source/blog/2018-10-26-the-ember-times-issue-70.md

 Several **new template helpers and element modifiers** for routing are proposed: This includes a `transition-to` element modifier for easy route-to-route transitions [surpassing some of the drawbacks](https://github.com/emberjs/rfcs/blob/new-router-helpers/text/0000-router-helpers.md#motivation) of the functionally similar `link-to` helper.
 But also the design of and the motivation behind new, useful helpers like `root-url`, `is-active` and `is-loading` among others are explained in great detail in the RFC itself.

 Curious?
-Be sure to give the [proposal a read and let your thoughts known in the comments below!](https://github.com/emberjs/rfcs/pull/391)
+Be sure to give the [proposal a read and make your thoughts known in the comments below!](https://github.com/emberjs/rfcs/pull/391)

 ---

 ## [Original & Artisan ☕️ Deprecations RFC for the setComponentManager API](https://github.com/emberjs/rfcs/pull/392)

-The 🔥 brand-new **Custom Component Manager API** 🚒 [has been shipped with Ember 3.4](https://emberjs.com/blog/2018/10/07/ember-3-4-released.html#toc_changes-in-ember-js-3-4) and is now - as a low-level API granting addon authors more freedom to create **components from customized base classes**.
+The 🔥 brand-new **Custom Component Manager API** 🚒 [has been shipped with Ember 3.4](https://emberjs.com/blog/2018/10/07/ember-3-4-released.html#toc_changes-in-ember-js-3-4) and is now available as a low-level API granting addon authors more freedom to create **components from customized base classes**.

 This week a [freshly brewed RFC](https://github.com/emberjs/rfcs/pull/392) with its first, important deprecation rolled in: The proposal suggests to replace the **string-based lookup** method for the `setComponentManager` function for a **factory-based** approach.
 This small change in the API provides quick wins 🏅 for future undertakings regarding tree shaking of Ember apps, module unification and more.